 This stopped him dead in his tracks.
 He admitted that he had no idea what Sjogren’s was.

 In this case, the encounter did not warrant further effort.
-When the relationship is important to me or the person expresses a genuine interest, I suggest they start by exploring the Sjogren's Foundation website and reading this excellent open access article by Kathy Hammitt, a Sjogren's patient who works with the Foundation.
+When the relationship is important to me or the person expresses genuine interest, I suggest they start by exploring the Sjogren's Foundation website and reading this excellent open access article by Kathy Hammitt, a Sjogren's patient who works with the Foundation.

 What’s up next for Sjogren's Advocate?
 I plan to write about the needs of newly diagnosed patients, including the importance of establishing ongoing care with a core health care team.